-In order for Skydio to capture the underside of a bridge, you must enable the toggle called Upward Capture located in the scan settings.
+To capture the underside of a bridge, enable the toggle called Upward Capture located in the scan settings.

 Skydio will automatically move the camera gimbal pitch to look up when it detects the height of the drone is below the specified scan Surface.